Virginia Sports Betting

 Caesars Casino Sportsbook Danville

-Danville, another small, rural area, will soon be home to its very own Caesars resort and casino.
-Caesars Virginia is a $400 million project that will look to draw tourists to its southern VA local.
-300+ hotel rooms, a spa, theatre, convention space, and a fully equipped casino and sportsbook are all in the works.
-Caesars Virginia will be just a stones throw from North Carolina.
-It will serve as a great option for bettors in cities like Greensboro, Winston-Salem, Durham, and Raleigh.
-Construction is currently estimated to finish in 2023.
+Danville, another small, rural area, is home to its very own Caesars resort and casino.
+Caesars Virginia is a $400 million project that will look to draw tourists to its southern VA location.
+300+ hotel rooms, a spa, theatre, convention space, and a fully equipped casino and sportsbook are all a part of the casino.
+Caesars Virginia is just a stones throw from North Carolina.
+It serves as a great option for bettors in cities like Greensboro, Winston-Salem, Durham, and Raleigh.
+The casino had their grand opening in May of 2023.

 Norfolk Casino Resort Sportsbook

 Norfolk, one of the main population centers in the state of Virginia, will have retail sports betting in the near future.
 The Norfolk Casino Resort will be situated on a beautiful plot of land on the Elizabeth river, right in the heart of downtown Norfolk.
 The Pamunkey Indian Tribe will own and operate the resort which will boast a wealth of amenities.
 These include numerous pools, a hotel, theatre venues, and an impressive casino.
 Plus, the Pamunkey Casino Resort will also have a retail sportsbook.